GabdullinN/loss-landscape-analysis/README.md

 from src_lla import viz_esd
 ```

-This function returns a list of five elements which correspond to eigenvalues, eigenvectors, trace, re, Khn (see [1] for details).
+This function returns a list of seven elements which correspond to eigenvalues, eigenvectors, trace, re, Khn, Ct, and HESD type (see [1] and [2] for details).
 Example calls of viz_esd (see viz_lla_esd-readme.md for the complete list of options):

 ```python
 # top 2 eigenvalues and eigenvectors